4 Tips for Paying Off Your Holiday Debt

 While the presents I gave brought joy to my kids’ faces, the credit card bills that showed up in January were less than enjoyable.
 In recent years, I’ve learned how to buy thoughtful gifts still while sticking to our Christmas budget.

-As a husband and parent of four teenagers, I want to spoil my family with gifts to show how much I care for them, but it’s too easy to overspend, no matter what budget I set.
+As a husband and parent of four teenagers, I want to spoil my family with gifts to show how much I care for them, but it’s become too easy to overspend, no matter what budget I set.

-If you’re like me and you took on debt during the holiday season, there are steps you can take to dig yourself out.
+If you’re like I and you took on debt during the holiday season, there are steps you can take to dig yourself out.
 Debt can hang around and ruin many of your plans and your finances if you let it.
 Here are some steps you can take to pay off your holiday debt and get back on track financially.

-Step 1: Formulate a Plan
+Step 1: Formulate a debt-payoff plan

 Once you’ve taken stock of your debt, you can create a realistic plan to pay it off.
 Decide which debts to pay off first.
 It’s good to look at your credit cards’ interest rates if you used more than one card to pay for holiday purchases.
 One method you can use to pay off your holiday debt is the debt avalanche method, where you pay off credit cards with the highest interest rates first.
 Another option is the debt snowball method, which involves prioritizing your debts from smallest to largest.

 Both are effective methods you can use to get out of debt.

 If you’re serious about quickly paying down your holiday debt, you’ll need to find extra money to put on your credit card balances.
 Cutting unnecessary spending can help create this surplus to pay off debt.
 This can be as simple as cutting down on eating out for a few months.
 You can also use a service like Trim to go through your accounts to find unused subscriptions, services, or lower bills on your behalf.

 You may also need to make sacrifices to get where you need to be financially.
 It’s not always easy to give up what you love, but sometimes that’s what’s required to eliminate your holiday debt.